3 Strategies for How to Overcome Fear Biblically

-I had to look at look at my own role in this fear taking over my life.
-While what others did or said to me is valid, my own lack of forgiveness toward those people was allowing me to keep that fear alive in my life.
+I had to look at look at the role I myself played in allowing this fear to take over my life.
+While what others did or said to me is valid and the pain I felt from it was valid, my own lack of forgiveness toward those people was allowing me to keep that fear alive in my life.

-In failing to surrender it to God, I was allowing the enemy to keep possession of it.
+In failing to give it to God, I was allowing the enemy to keep possession of it.

 I hadn’t submitted to God.
 I kept things to myself and away from Him.
 I held onto this unforgiveness and carried it with me every day.

 When we submit ourselves to God, that comes with allowing Him to take over ALL areas of our lives, including those old wounds and those old pains.
 In doing that, God takes them from us so that the enemy cannot have them.
 THAT is how we resist the devil.
 He has no choice but to flee from a God who now owns the real estate the devil once held in our heads.